cmusatyalab/LELPerformance/README.md

 sudo tcpdump -s 0 -U -w - -i enx0016083656d3 | python3 laptop_measure.py
 ```

 The interface names will be specific to the network used.
+They can be obtained with the `ip a` command on linux systems.
+We used a Multitech USB dongle to connect the laptop to our CBRS network.
+Configuring that dongle on Linux required adding it to the `netplan` configuration.
+(See the dongle.cfg file for more details.)

 Note that adding ```not tcp and not sctp``` to the *tcpdump* command helps to filter out the overwhelming amount of  TCP and SCTP traffic that is spurious if you're only interested in ICMP ping data.